Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 • Back in a neutral position, neither arched nor rounded

-Execution of the movement
+Executing the movement

-Phase 1 - Position of the Cow :
+Phase 1 - Cow Position :

-Phase 2 - Position of the Cat :
+Phase 2 - Cat's Position :

 • Keep your shoulders open and relaxed.

-• Avoid any tension in the neck.
+• Avoid any tension in your neck.

 Main benefits